ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 The best way to start is by making a map.
 Then we'll add functionality with a simple game.
 Lastly, we'll see how using Community Content can expedite this entire process.
 The editor is divided into different windows or "**Views**" which have distinct roles.
 If you close a view, you can re-open it via the drop-down toolbar at the top left of the screen.

-!!! info "Icons are used to visually represent information, you can view a full list of the icons contained within CORE in our [icon glossary](../icons.md)."
+!!! info "Icons are used to visually represent information, you can view a full list of the icons contained within Core in our [icon glossary](../icons.md)."

 We'll now go over each in more depth in their respective sections.